Capitol Broadcasting Tower Columbia

-The tower was destroyed when a courier plane flew into it on March 14, 2002.
+The tower was destroyed when it was struck by a single-engine Piper courier plane flown by 27-year-old David C. Dollar of Durham, North Carolina on March 14, 2002, resulting in his death.
 The tower was rebuilt by Capitol Broadcasting and the transmitter, antenna and transmission line were replaced by Bahakel Communications, owner of WKFT at the time.
 WKFT was sold to Univision and rebranded as WUVC shortly after the tower was replaced.

-The tower was (and still is) located near the Harnett-Lee County border.
+The tower was (and still is) located near the Harnett–Lee County border.
 The tower is actually in Harnett County while one guy anchor point and the actual town of Broadway are in Lee County.